Yangsou/academy-website-nextjs/README.md

 # Ai+Di Company Website

+> **Ai that reflects.
+Not replaces.**

 Building Ai that reflects human consciousness and enhances our potential for conscious living in the digital age.

-This is a [Next.js](https://nextjs.org/) project for the Ai+Di Company website, featuring a modern, conscious approach to AI technology.
+A high-performance [Next.js](https://nextjs.org/) website for Ai+Di Company, featuring modern design, advanced optimizations, and a conscious approach to AI technology.

 ## About Ai+Di